-Study Design The intent of the study was to enroll up to 6,500 subjects who would account for 4,500 to 5,000 subject-years of lens wear enrolled by a minimum of 10,000 lmestigators.
-Study lenses were dispensed to 6,412 subjects who provided 5,054 patient-years of compliant wear while being followed by 1581 lmestigators.
-The age of the eligible subjects dispensed study lenses ranged from 12 to 85, with a mean age of 35 years and a ratio of 1.74 female subjects for every male.
-The spherical refractive error of subjects ranged from +10,000 to -15,000 with a mean of -3,40.
+Study Design Study Design The intent of the study was to enroll up to 6,500 subjects who would account for 4,500 to 5,000 subject-years of lens wear enrolled by a minimum of 100 Investigators.
+Study lenses were dispensed to 6,412 subjects who provided 5,054 patient-years of compliant wear while being followed by 158 Investigators.
+The age of the eligible subjects dispensed study lenses ranged from 12 to 85, with a mean age of 36 years and a ratio of 1.74 female subjects for every male.
+The spherical refractive error of subjects ranged from +1000D to -1500D with a mean of -3.4D.
 A subject was eligible for entry into the study if the subject:

-- $2. \ \ \text{agreed to wear lenses on a 30-day continuous wear basis; and}$ - 3. was age 12 or older.
+- 1. was, in the opinion of the Investigator, suitable for continuous soft contact - 2. agreed to wear lenses on a 30-day continuous wear basis; and - 3. was age 12 or older.